EightFold24/pwa-training/07-AWS-Serverless/01-Intro/README.md

 2. **User Management**

     Amazon Cognito provides user management and authentication functions to secure the backend API.
+Note that this tutorial does not make use of this section.

 3. **Serverless Backend**